-Your baby-on-the-way is approximately 2 ? inches in length this week, measuring from crown to rump.
-By the end of this week, your baby will weigh close to 14 grams.
+Your baby-on-the-way is now about the size of a lime and by the end of this week 12, your baby will weigh close to 14 grams.
 Your baby is about the size of half a banana!
-Now that your baby?s chin and nose are complete, your baby?s face has a profile.
-This week, your little one?s eyes (which started out on the sides of his or her head) have continued their migration and now have moved much closer together, making your baby look more like a newborn human.
+Now that your baby’s chin and nose are complete, your baby’s face has a profile.
+This week, your little one’s eyes (which started out on the sides of his or her head) have continued their migration and now have moved much closer together, making your baby look more like a newborn human.

 Your little one can already respond to touch, because of all the many reflexes he or she is acquiring.
 Fingers respond to the palms being touched by closing into a fist, toes respond to the soles of the feet being touched by curling down and eye lid muscles respond to the eyelids being touched by clenching.
 Your baby also has the ability to feel pain now.

 By this week, your baby is swallowing the fluids around him or her and discharging fluids into the amniotic sac.
 This means your baby’s first urine is made and since the digestive system is starting to function, it is capable of producing contractions that push food through the bowels.
 Your baby is passing urine for the very first time, although you probably won’t be changing your first wet diaper for another 28 weeks or so (that is, if your baby stays in there until your due date).
 Don’t worry, your baby’s environment stays fresh and clean, because the amniotic fluid your baby is surrounded by (with is up to about one and a half ounces by now) is completely replaced about every 3 hours.